sreeise/graph-rs-sdk/README.md

 Paging handles scenarios where the response body is a truncated version of the data and a URL is provided to continue calling and getting the rest of the data.
 Paging can consist of multiple links in the call chain.

-The sdk provides conveniance methods for getting all data in a paging scenario such as using next links or using [delta links to track changes to Graph data](https://learn.microsoft.com/en-us/graph/delta-query-overview).
+The sdk provides convenience methods for getting all data in a paging scenario such as using next links or using [delta links to track changes to Graph data](https://learn.microsoft.com/en-us/graph/delta-query-overview).

 If you just want a quick and easy way to get all next link responses or the JSON bodies you can use the `paging().json()` method which will exhaust all next link calls and return all the responses in a `VecDeque<Response<Result<T>>>`.
 Keep in mind that the larger the volume of next link calls that need to be